 Devoted to the inventor of the printing press, the museum still houses two original Gutenberg Bibles from the mid-15th century and a reconstruction of his workshop, where on the hour you can see how printing was done all those centuries ago.
 Self-guided audio tours are available in English, French and German, and exhibits include printing presses spanning several centuries, book art and a history of newspapers.
 You can find opening times and entry prices here.
-You can find specific coronavirus visitor information on their Facebook page.

 The Landesmuseum Mainz was renovated in 2010 and features art and history collections owned by the State.
 You can purchase tickets on site or book online.
-You'll find information about visiting during deconfinement here.

 Suspended bridge – Geierlay